BaysaaC/char-manager-v2/README.md

 # Character Manager Application (version 2).
-> as part of the advanced Javascript exercises.
+> as part of the advanced Javascript exercises.<br>
 > Enhance the Character Manager application to obtain a modern JS application.

 ## Introduction :